clarity-tech/laravel-shopify/README.md

 ## Usage

+## Frontend
+Get the shopify session token using shopify fronend sdk & add `Shopify-Token` header in every request or send the inital url params appended by shopify

+## Backend

 To install/integrate a shop you will need to initiate an oauth authentication with the shopify API and this require three components.

 They are: